Fourier Neural Operators Explained: A Practical Perspective: Hyperparameter Tuning

-\paragraph{Precision.} \texttt{NeuralOperator 2.0.0} introduces explicit control over numerical precision within its \codebox{FNOBlock} modules through the \codebox{fno\_block\_precision} argument.
-This parameter accepts values such as \texttt{"full"}, \texttt{"half"}, or \texttt{"mixed"}, determining whether computations are performed in full precision (\texttt{float32}), reduced precision (\texttt{float16}), or a combination of both.
 Using lower precision can substantially accelerate training and inference on modern hardware that supports mixed-precision arithmetic while also reducing memory consumption.
 However, reduced precision may lead to numerical instability in deep or highly expressive operator models.
 To address this, the FNO includes an optional stabilization mechanism controlled by the \codebox{stabilizer} argument, which currently supports a \texttt{"tanh"} normalization function.
 When enabled, this transformation constrains activation magnitudes in the spectral domain, preventing divergence or overflow.